 What Is Introverted Intuition?

 Introverted Intuition (Ni) is the most advanced and utilized function of the INFJ.
 This is what I like to call their “superpower” function.
 Ni gives them the ability to find meanings and connections behind things and then to connect the dots of those clues into a future-oriented response.
 Why is this here?
 What does this mean?
 What does this tell me about the future?
 These questions pervade the INFJ’s existence.
 INFJs have a tendency to always look forward and to always decipher what current information can tell them about a future outcome.

 One of the best ways to understand Introverted Intuition is to compare it to its opposite; Introverted Sensing.
-While Introverted Sensing is focused primarily on maintaining factual details from the past and learning from them, Introverted Intuition is focused on connecting impressions or patterns from the present that compose a picture or forecast of what is yet to come.
+While Introverted Sensing is focused primarily on storing personal impressions from concrete data and learning from it, Introverted Intuition is focused on connecting impressions or patterns from current experience and unconscious data to form a forecast of what is yet to come.
 This is why INFJs, INTJs, ENFJs, and ENTJs will focus a lot on future ideas and outcomes and ISTJs, ISFJs, ESFJs, and ESTJs will hold on more to the past and teachers from the past.
 Ni users will focus more on theories and impressions and Si users will focus more on literal details and facts.